fultonj/antelope/docs/standard.md

 The
 [deployment.yaml in the standard overlay](../crs/data_plane/overlay/standard/deployment.yaml)
 updates [dataplane-operator provided services](https://openstack-k8s-operators.github.io/dataplane-operator/composable_services/#dataplane-operator-provided-services) to remove the `repo-setup` service since `EDPM_NODE_REPOS` in [deploy.sh](../scripts/deploy.sh) has already registered the EDPM nodes to their repositories.
+It also replaces the `nova` service with the `nova-custom` service which uses the configuration snippet.

 ## Run EDPM Ansible
 ```